What do you even look for when buying a kayak knife? A knife is just a knife, right? Wrong!

 At first, you may not notice the damage.
 But as they soak up water, they deteriorate.

-When choosing a kayak knife, stick to materials like rubber and plastic.
+When choosing a knife for kayaking, stick to materials like rubber and plastic.
 These will hold even when exposed to salty water.

 While still on the handle, pay attention to how grippy it is.